 Creating a 3D Fault Model is always complicated and subject to interpretation.
 In many circumstances faults cannot directly be recorded and are inferred.
 In addition, faults are generally not nicely behaved surfaces that simply divide a model area into two.
 In the past that was how faults were treated in GEOREKA.
-However, with some newly added tools we have been able to provide a more flexible, yet still simpler way to create faulted geology making the modelling experience more fun and efficient.
-This allows users to define faults to terminate against other faults, cross-cutting faults or normal fault behavior that is generally associated with a 3D faulted geology model.
+However, with some newly added tools we have been able to provide a more flexible, yet still simpler way to create faulted geology models, making the modelling experience more fun and efficient.
+This allows users to define faults to terminate against other faults, cross-cutting faults, or normal fault behaviour that is generally associated with a 3D faulted geology model.

 Real-world example of fault blocks